Canop/resc/README.md

 Resc starts a watcher, a thread, over the specified `input_queue`.

-When a new event (a string in the `global/done` list) appears, it's atomically moved (using BRPOPLPUSH) to the `taken/global` list and rules are interpreted.
+When a new event (a string in the `global/done` list) appears, it's atomically moved (using [BRPOPLPUSH](https://redis.io/commands/brpoplpush)) to the `taken/global` list and watcher's rules are executed.

 Assuming the coming task is `"acq/123/456"`, then the first (and unique) rule of our example will match, according to the regular expression in `"on"/"done"`.